coder/docs/workspaces/ssh.md

 ## Forwarding dev URLs

-To access your server via SSH port forwarding, create a dev URL and access the dev URL port using:
+To access your server via SSH port forwarding, [create a dev URLs](devurls.md) and access the dev URL port using:

 ```console
 ssh -L [localport]:localhost:[remoteport] coder.[workspace]
 ```

 `localport` is the port you want to use on your local machine (e.g., `localhost:3000`), and `remoteport` matches the `port` of your dev URL.
-See [dev URLs](devurls.md) for more information on creating a dev URL for your workspace).